Hosting the Workshop

 Apply to host the Workshop

 The OpenFOAM Workshops are organised by the OpenFOAM community, and can be hosted by any active member willing to do it.
-The next workshop open for applications is 2022 (you can also apply for a later year).
+The next workshop open for applications is 2022 (you can also apply for a 2023 or after).

 Applications shall be submitted to the OpenFOAM Workshop Committee Secretary (email@example.com) no later than 3 months before the start of the annual Workshop (7th March 2021).
 Moreover, individuals applying as local organiser for an OpenFOAM Workshop shall ideally: